This Gun for Hire: Plot

 Raven reveals to Ellen that he was orphaned at a young age and raised by an abusive aunt.
-One day, he snapped while she was beating him, and killed her, for which he was imprisoned in reform school; there, he was abused by the other children.
+One day, he snapped while she was beating him, and killed her, for which he was sent to reform school, where the abuse continued.
 She tells him that the formula he recovered was for a poison gas that Nitro is selling to the Japanese and begs him to extract a signed confession instead of killing Gates.
 Ellen helps Raven escape the dragnet, hoping she has appealed to his patriotism.
-However, he breaks his promise to her and kills a policeman who had almost managed to capture him to get away.
+However, he breaks his promise to her and kills a policeman during his escape.

 Raven arrives as Nitro Chemical conducts a gas attack drill and its employees wear gas masks, obscuring their faces.
 Gates orders Tommy to guard his door.
 Tommy spots Raven and gives chase, but Raven knocks him out.
 Raven disguises himself in Tommy's uniform and gas mask to surprise Gates, forcing him to take him to company president Alvin Brewster, the mastermind of the treasonous Nitro sale.
 Raven barricades himself with them when the police and Ellen arrive, and coerces both into signing a confession.
 Brewster dies of a heart attack while trying to kill Raven, who then kills Gates.
 Crane is lowered on a scaffold and exchanges gunfire with Raven, wounding him.
-Raven passes up the opportunity to kill Crane when he sees Ellen helping the detective.
-Other police fatally shoot Raven, but he lives long enough to be assured by Ellen that she did not turn him in and that he succeeded in getting the confession.
+Raven resists killing Crane when he sees Ellen helping the detective.
+Other police fatally shoot Raven, but he lives long enough to be assured by Ellen that she did not turn him in and that he succeeded in obtaining the confession.